On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary

 The availability of convergence rates also allows us to build new schemes for approximating solution gradients.
 These are guaranteed to converge, whereas standard consistent finite difference approximations need not correctly approximate the gradient of a numerically obtained function.
 We produce a family of gradient approximations, with error bounds that are limited by the $\mathcal{O}\left( h^{\alpha/(d+1)} \right)$ bounds on the $L^\infty$ solution accuracy.

 In Section~\ref{sec:background}, we provide an overview of important background information relating to the numerical solution and analysis of elliptic PDEs on manifolds.
 In Section~\ref{sec:empirical}, we provide a simple one-dimensional example that illustrates numerically the reduction in accuracy that can occur in the absence of boundary conditions.
-In Section~\ref{sec:convergence}, we establish convergence rates for monotone schemes for linear uniformly elliptic PDE on two-dimensional manifolds without boundary.
-In Section~\ref{sec:mapping}, we show how these convergence rates can be used to devise convergent wider-stencil approximations of the solution gradient.
+In Section~\ref{sec:convergence}, we establish convergence rates for monotone schemes for linear uniformly elliptic PDE on manifolds without boundary.
+In Section~\ref{sec:mapping}, we show how these convergence rates can be used to devise convergent wider-stencil approximations of the solution gradient. {In Section~\ref{sec:results}, we provide computational results to validate the error bounds and techniques described in this article.}